steven-fox/laravel-model-validation/README.md

 ### The `ValidatesAttributes` Trait
 Add validation functionality to a Model by:
-1. Adding the `\StevenFox\LaravelModelValidation\ValidatesAttributes` trait to the model.
+1. Adding the `StevenFox\LaravelModelValidation\ValidatesAttributes` trait to the model.
-2. Defining the rules via the `commonValidationRules(): array` method.
+2. Defining the rules via the `commonValidationRules()` method.

 ```php
 use Illuminate\Database\Eloquent\Model;